Rishivarshney100/AI-Powered_SQL_Generator/README.md

 - 💬 **LLM to SQL Converter**: Transforms natural language queries into SQL commands.
 - 🧠 **AI-Powered Query Generation**: AI-driven query creation for ease of use.
 - 📊 **Live SQL Execution**: Run SQL queries instantly on the selected database.
-- 🌍 **Multi-Lingual Support**: Supports over 100 languages for global accessibility.
+- 🌍 **Multi-Lingual Support**: Supports multiple languages for global accessibility.

 ## Database Setup
 This project uses an SQLite database (`database.db`).